e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• Health risk to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of children's health.
-Furthermore, miniscule components of these products are able to hinder the diagnostic process in case of swallowing.
+• Health risk arising from small pieces of magnets pose a threat, when accidentally ingested, which is particularly important in the context of children's health.
+It's also worth noting that tiny parts of these magnets can hinder the diagnostic process after entering the body.

 Dust and powder from neodymium magnets are flammable.